-Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVOP 96,500 0
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVOP 3,181 0 and injection drug users (IDUs).

-The USG portfolio on MARPs has been growing in the last year with interventions focused on different population groups, particularly female sex workers and their clients, men who have sex with men, incarcerated populations and injection drug users (IDUs).
 These population groups (with the exception of IDUs) have been reached through a comprehensive package of information and services that include behavior change, risk reduction activities and bio-medical interventions.
 In the coming year, more attention will be given to exploring innovative ways to increase the number of MARPs using care and treatment services in order to ensure linkages between prevention and clinical partners including humanization of care and treatment services for MARPs through dissemination of national guidelines for care, treatment and follow-up with the goals of reducing and removing barriers to the access of services and information and decreasing stigma and discrimination of MARPs.
 In coordination with the prevention partners in the province of Inhambane, the activities will include the strengthening of linkages between community and care and treatment facilities through the establishment of effective referral mechanisms with functioning tracking systems in place (referral charts, monitoring instruments).
-Activities might also include support the implementation of surveillance system at designated night clinics

-(to be determined by Ministry of Health after approval of protocol and data collection forms) for FSW and other MARP groups in order to provide much needed qualitative and quantitative information around specific MARPs needs in the clinical setting.
+Activities might also include support the implementation of surveillance system at designated night clinics (to be determined by Ministry of Health after approval of protocol and data collection forms) for FSW and other MARP groups in order to provide much needed qualitative and quantitative information around specific MARPs needs in the clinical setting.
 In addition, collaborate in the training of clinical partners and health center staff on appropriate STI diagnosis, treatment and MARP friendly services and provide support to the clinical interventions for HIV/STI prevention and care, based on local protocols.